Huy-GV/BlogApp/README.md

 - Frameworks & Libraries: .NET 8 Razor Pages, .NET Blazor, .NET Identity, Entity Framework Core, Hangfire, SASS

 ### Features
+#### Blog Posting
 - Users can post blogs and write comments after creating an account
 - Users can upload basic information and view basic usage stats on their profile page

+#### Moderating Users and Posts
 - Administrators can assign/ remove Moderator role to/ from any user
-- Moderators can hide posts/ comments and their status will be decided by Administrators
+- Moderators can hide blogs and comments comments, their final status will be decided by Administrators (either un-hidden or deleted)
 - Administrators can create and lift bans on offending users.

+#### Different Image Stores
+- Images uploaded by the user can be stored in an AWS S3 Bucket or in the local file system
+    - To configure AWS S3, see the [Set Up AWS Image Storage](#set-up-aws-image-storage)
+    - Even when S3 is used to store images, the application logo and default profile image is still stored locally in `wwwroot\images\readonly\`

 ## Images
 ### Home Page